 - 11:20 Continue with the current task(s) or start new ones

 - 01:30 Return from lunch work on documentation, check email, respond if needed

 - 02:30 Depending on current load, either return to main tasks, spend time reading/learning, or continue on documentation

 - 05:45 Confer with colleagues and manager: what was done?
 What is left for tomorrow?

 - 06:00 Go home

-Each manager and company is going to be different, but this is how I have run my teams.
+Each manager and company will be different, but this is how I have run my teams.